Welcome! I’m Renée Lilley

 organizational psychologist • career development coach • team leader • former English teacher • curator of stories • possibilitarian

 I’m now deep into my third act.
-My first act involved managing the small-town law office of two crusty, criminal law attorneys while being a first-generation college student.
-My long second act included the evolution of a rewarding teaching career, motherhood to three daughters, and two years living overseas in Sweden.
-In my third act, I landed stateside, took roles in educational leadership, completed a master’s degree, became an organizational psychologist, and started my own freelance business.
+My first act involved working for two crusty, criminal law attorneys while earning a degree as a first-generation college student.
+My long second act included the growth of a rewarding teaching career, motherhood to three daughters, and two years living as an immigrant overseas.
+For my third act, I landed stateside, became a single mom, took roles in educational leadership, completed a master’s degree, became an organizational psychologist, and started my own freelance business.

-My story has both invited and forced me to befriend change and embrace the science behind the stages of artful transitions.
+My story has both invited and forced me to befriend change and embrace the science behind the stages of courageous transitions.
 In my life, unexpected change has been the greatest catalyst for personal growth.
-Changing the narrative has been an opportunity to get curious, examine my self-limiting beliefs, and explore what else might be possible.
+Learning to change the narrative has become an opportunity to get curious, examine my self-limiting beliefs, and explore what else might be possible.

 My story